Baratan-creates/-image-generation-tables/README.md

 #### Comprehension
 Does the model comprehend the prompt?
 This is a bridge between compliance and coherence.
 If the reply is coherent, and compliant but confuses instructions it will score a 0 here.
 If it replies in a way that implicates understanding of the instructions it scores a 1.
 #### Coherence
 Is the model's response coherent?
-Not considering formatting, tone or length, if the model produces a coherent reponse it scores a 1.
+Not considering formatting, tone or length, if the model produces a coherent respones it scores a 1.
 If the response is incoherent it scores a 0.
 #### Creativity
 Is the model creative in it's response?
 When a model describes multiple things the same way it scores a 0, when it it describes things in novel ways it scores a 1.
 Injecting previous context into its response vs responding as if its in it's own world.
 #### Realism